xhpmoonx/computer-vision-data-annotation/README.md

 ## Prereqs
 - Python 3.9+
-- `pip install -r requirements.txt`
+- `pip install -r environment.yml`

 ## Dataset
 Download PASCAL VOC 2012 and note the path to the folder that contains: